-The Cobb County Board of Commissioners approved the Fiscal Year 2019 budget and set the 2018 millage rate Wednesday.
+The Cobb County Board of Commissioners approved the Fiscal Year 2019 budget and set the 2018 millage rate at their July 25th meeting.
 The vote followed three public hearings and seven Town Halls held in recent weeks.
 The millage rate includes the 1.7 mill increase sought by Chairman Mike Boyce.

 After the millage rate was set, commissioners then approved the Fiscal Year 2019 budget by the same vote.
 The vote came after dozens of comments from citizens and lengthy discussions among the Board.
 Commissioners had indicated emails had shown support for the new millage rate.